-In the hot summer months, it’s important that we keep ourselves and our plants well hydrated.
+In the hot summer months, it’s important that we keep ourselves and our plants well-hydrated.
 In the heat and sun, our bodies perspire to cool us down, and plants transpire in the midday heat too.
 Just as we rely on our water bottles throughout the day, plants can benefit from a slow release watering system as well.
 While you can go out and purchase some fancy irrigation systems, you can also recycle some of your own water bottles by making a plastic bottle irrigator.
 Continue reading to learn how to make a soda bottle drip feeder.

 DIY Slow Release Watering

 Slow release watering directly at the root zone helps a plant develop deep, vigorous roots, while replenishing the moisture aerial plant tissues lost to transpiration.
-It can also prevent many diseases that spread on the splashes of water.
+It can also prevent many diseases that spread in the splashes of water.
 Crafty gardeners are always coming up with new ways to make DIY slow release watering systems.
-Whether made with PVC pipes, a five-gallon bucket, milk jugs or soda bottles, the concept is pretty much the same.
+Whether made with PVC pipes, a five-gallon bucket, milk jugs, or soda bottles, the concept is pretty much the same.
 Through a series of small holes, water is slowly released to a plant’s roots from a water reservoir of some sort.